petrikreus/comp-se-200-assignment/test_plan.md

 > - What is in the document?
 > - What is the purpose of the document?

 This document describes a test plan for the E-Commerce Store application.
 The aim is to give a detailed description of the test strategy, test objectives and test deliverables for the project.

 First, descriptions of end-to-end scenarios are presented.
 Second, tools for the testing are defined with the actual tests.
 Finally, a Virtual Machine setup for the testing environment is illustrated.

 # Scenarios
-1. Customer orders products:
-    1. Customer logs in.
-    2. Customer searches for a product.
-    3. Customer adds the product to the shopping cart.
-    4. Cart updates.
-    5. Customer chooses to buy products in the shopping cart.
-    6. Payment is processed.
-    7. If payment is successful the order is created.
-Else unsuccessful payment handled.
-2. New Customer registration:
-    1. Customer starts the registration process.
-    2. Customer fills the required user info into a registration form.
-    3. Customer submits the registration form.
-    4. Back-end handles registration and informs customer if registration was successful.
-    5. After successful registration customer can log in.
-3. Producer adds and removes products:
-   1. Producer logs in with producer credentials.
-   2. Produces adds a new product using a form.
-   3. Producer submits the new product.
-   4. Back-end handles the added product and informs if addition was successful.
-   5. Produces removes an outdated product.
-   6. Back-end handles removal and informs if removal was successful.
-4. New Producer registration:
-    1. Producer starts the registration process.
-    2. Producer fills the required user info into a registration form.
-    3. Producer submits the registration form.
-    4. Back-end handles registration and informs customer if registration was successful.
-    5. Registration is now pending admin approval.
-    6. Admin approves the producer registration.
-    7. Producer is able to log in.

 > - The descriptions of your end-to-end scenarios.
 > - What components of the E-commerce store will be tested, how and why?